ashwinath/helm-charts/README.md

 ## Usage

 First, add the repository:

-    helm repo add ashwinath https://ashwinath.github.io/helm-charts/
+`helm repo add ashwinath https://ashwinath.github.io/helm-charts/`

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo turing` to see the charts.
+You can then run `helm search repo ashwinath` to see the charts.

-To install the \<chart-name\> chart:
+To install the chart:

-    helm install <release-name> ashwinath/<chart-name>
+`helm install <release-name> ashwinath/<chart-name>`

 To uninstall the chart:

-    helm delete <release-name>
+`helm delete <release-name>`